MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 new-item -Type File c:\ProgramData\docker\config\daemon.json
 ```

 Next, run the following command to add connection configuration to the `daemon.json` file.
-This configures the Docker daemon to accept incoming connections over TCP port 2375.
+This configures the Docker Engine to accept incoming connections over TCP port 2375.
 This is an unsecure connection and is not advised, but can be used for isolated testing.
 For more information on securing this connection, see [Protect the Docker Daemon on Docker.com](https://docs.docker.com/engine/security/https/).

 ```none
 Add-Content 'c:\programdata\docker\config\daemon.json' '{ "hosts": ["tcp://0.0.0.0:2375", "npipe://"] }'